seamplex/feenox/tests/nafems/le10/README.md

 Thanks Sergio Pluchinsky for all the help to set up the inputs and the mesh files.

-I just followed his suggestions without understanding them.
+As explained below, I just followed his suggestions without understanding them.
-The way CalculiX input files work will remain unheard of for me.
+The way CalculiX input files work will remain unheard of to me for the time being.

-I will just explain what `run.sh` does (which is cumbersome IMHO) to make CalculiX work.
+The following paragraph explains what `run.sh` does (which is needlessly cumbersome IMHO) to make CalculiX work.
 It should be noted before the explanation starts that I had to modify the Gmsh UNV writer to handle both "groups of nodes" and "groups of elements" at the same time: https://gitlab.onelab.info/gmsh/gmsh/-/commit/a7fef9f6e8a7c870cf39b8702c57f3e33bfa948d .
 So make sure the Gmsh version you use is later than that commit.
 Also, there is this `unical.c` conversion tool from UNV to INP that I initially borrowed from <https://github.com/calculix/unical1> but had to modify to make it work and is included in this directory.